Newfies/Newfies-Old/README.md

 - Server sided programming
 - Learning from docs
 - Learning from YouTube tutorials

-# 😡 | Issues:
 - I struggle with Python, Unity, Blender, Alot of CSS and JS, and Lua.
-- I can't learn from videos and ai is 90% incorrect and a waste of time.
+- I can't learn from videos
+- When I use AI its incorrect 90% of the time.
 - I have zero motivation to do literally anything.
-- I have no way to learn anything tbh.
+- I feel like I have no way to learn how to do things.
 - I wanna persue something with music production but have no knowledge on how to do it.
-- Alot of my projects that do work, work because of ChatGPT.
+- If my project works, it most likely was done with ChatGPT, which did 85% of the work.

 # 📊 | GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=Newfies&theme=dark&hide_border=false&include_all_commits=true&count_private=true&layout=compact)<br/>